Milk Test Guide

 Dairy Herd Improvement is organized by regional associations (DHIA), test centers (the places where the milk samples are sent and analyzed), and data centers (the place that gets the data from the test center, puts it into a database and manages the data and the evaluations of the animals being tested).

-Here is a link to DHIA labs that are available:
+Here is a link to certified Associations/Labs:

 DHIA West has several local associations that run the milk labs: